mhamzahashim/zbloggingx/content/posts/what-is-search-engine-optimization.md

 Many newbies have questions in their mind before starting learning SEO., so I have collected the most popular questions, and I'm going to answer them for you.

-### Is SEO a Good Career?

-A career as an SEO or professional online marketer is one of the best careers for smart and passionate individuals, but it’s not for the faint-hearted.
+{{% faq question="Is SEO a Good Career?" %}}A career as an SEO or professional online marketer is one of the best careers for smart and passionate individuals, but it’s not for the faint-hearted.
 The SEO industry is always evolving, which is why it’s very challenging.

 You can become successful in SEO by learning and applying your skills practically.
 SEO is more important than ever!
-It’s still one of the most powerful digital marketing strategies that drive long-term results.
+It’s still one of the most powerful digital marketing strategies that drive long-term results.{{% /faq %}}

-### How Long Does it Take to Learn SEO?

-Learn the basics of SEO in 1-3 months.
+{{% faq question="How Long Does it Take to Learn SEO?" %}}You can learn the basics of SEO within 1 to 3 months.
 The basics of search engine optimization can be learned within three months, while the more advanced concepts take anywhere between 6-18 months.
-This depends on how much information you consume daily and whether you learn from experts.
+This depends on how much information you consume daily and whether you learn from experts.{{% /faq %}}

-### Is Seo a Hard Skill to Learn?

-At first, SEO seems complicated, but once you learn Google’s algorithms, you can rank your website up in no time.
+{{% faq question="Is Seo a Hard Skill to Learn?" %}}At first, SEO seems complicated, but once you learn Google’s algorithms, you can rank your website up in no time.
 Just keep apprised of its algorithmic changes and new policies.
 SEO takes time and patience.
 To achieve success in SEO, you need to be willing to devote the time and effort required.

 There are a ton of resources online you can use to learn SEO.
-Who knows, you may even become an SEO expert in no time.
+Who knows, you may even become an SEO expert in no time.{{% /faq %}}

-### How can I learn SEO for free?

-You can learn SEO for free by watching the online courses and applying all the things you have learned from the course.
+{{% faq question="How can I learn SEO for free?" %}}You can learn SEO for free by watching the online courses and applying all the things you have learned from the course.
 Create your website and apply A to Z all the things, or you can use clients’ websites to learn and rank it on Google, and even I learned SEO from my client’s websites.
+Further, you can follow zBlogging to learn about SEO.{{% /faq %}}

-### Can you do SEO yourself?
+{{% faq question="Can you do SEO Yourself?" %}}Yes, you can do it easily.
 Like if you have learned the whole SEO process.
 Then, do keyword research, write content with proper on-page SEO optimization, and create backlinks to rank that keyword.
 It takes time to get results, and you need patience for that.
-Start two websites at a time and apply different strategies according to your mind.
+Start two websites at a time and apply different strategies according to your mind.{{% /faq %}}

-### What Is Search Engine Optimization in Digital Marketing?

-Search Engine Optimization is a branch of Digital marketing.
+{{% faq question="What Is Search Engine Optimization in Digital Marketing?" %}}Search Engine Optimization is a branch of Digital marketing.
 After that, it is divided into different types and techniques that I have shared above.
-Still If you have some questions, let me know in the comments.
+Still If you have some questions, let me know in the comments.{{% /faq %}}

 **Conclusion**: